SamriddhiJain/SimCLR-for-cell-profiling/README.md

 ```

 ### Repository Structure
-- The `data_aug` module holds the code for reading the single cell dataset, loading it as dataloaders and applying various augmentations.
+- The `data_aug` module holds the code for reading the single cell image dataset, loading it as dataloaders and applying various augmentations.
 - `loss` module holds the implementation of NTXent loss and LARS optimizer.
 - The module `models` holds implementation of base networks (4 layer CNN) and resnet models.
 - `feature_eval` holds the classfier code that can be used on top of the representations to test progress.
 Currently we are using a random forest classifier, but a simple linear head can also be used.